urbanairship/ios-library/README.rst

         // Your other application code.....

-        // This prevents the UA Library from registering with UIApplication by default.
-This will allow
-        // you to prompt your users at a later time.
-This gives your app the opportunity to explain the
-        // benefits of push or allows users to turn it on explicitly in a settings screen.
-        //
-        // If you just want everyone to immediately be prompted for push, you can
-        // leave this line out.
-        [UAPush setDefaultPushEnabledValue:NO];

         // Set log level for debugging config loading (optional)
         // It will be set to the value in the loaded config upon takeOff [UAirship setLogLevel:UALogLevelTrace];

         // Populate AirshipConfig.plist with your app's info from https://go.urbanairship.com
         // or set runtime properties here.
         UAConfig *config = [UAConfig defaultConfig];